 National Headquarters is located in Toledo, OH, and employs a dedicated staff committed to helping clubs carry out Exchange’s Mission of making communities better places to live.
 With staff assigned to growth, finance, marketing and public relations, child abuse prevention services, and member services, National Headquarters strives to continually exceed the expectations of its membership and provide membership value.

 Tracey Edwards joined the staff of The National Exchange Club in 2004.
-Prior to her appointment to the position of Executive Vice President in January, 2012, Tracey served as Senior Finance Director, Finance and Membership, and was responsible for all fiscal functions of The National Exchange Club and The National Exchange Club Foundation.
-As Executive Vice President, she serves as a member of the National Board of Directors and is the active managing employee of The National Exchange Club.Tracey oversees National Headquarters Staff in providing professional and technical assistance to the organization’s members in developing specific and comprehensive plans for increasing members,establishing new clubs, and enhancing the national image of Exchange.
-She is Secretary of the Corporation in all matters delegated to the Executive Vice President by the National Board of Directors.Tracey is also a member of the Exchange Club of Greater Maumee Bay, OH.
+Prior to her appointment to the position of Chief Executive Officer in January, 2012, Tracey served as Senior Finance Director, Finance and Membership, and was responsible for all fiscal functions of The National Exchange Club and The National Exchange Club Foundation.
+As CEO, she serves as a member of the National Board of Directors and is the active managing employee of The National Exchange Club.Tracey oversees National Headquarters Staff in providing professional and technical assistance to the organization’s members in developing specific and comprehensive plans for increasing members,establishing new clubs, and enhancing the national image of Exchange.
+She is Secretary of the Corporation in all matters delegated to the CEO by the National Board of Directors.Tracey is also a member of the Exchange Club of Greater Maumee Bay, OH.

 Tracey also provides knowledge and assistance to The National Exchange Club Foundation in all of its fundraising efforts and serves as Secretary on NEC Foundation’s Board of Trustees.
 She is a Berkey Fellow.

 Active in her community, Tracey has earned the Distinguished Club President and Exchangite of the Year awards, and works with many nonprofit groups to promote collaboration between Exchange and other agencies and groups.
 She is President of the Old Newsboys Goodfellow Association.